-We expect property and equipment purchases in the near and intermediate term to be modestly higher compared to our most recent periods.
+We expect property and equipment purchases in the near and intermediate term to be similar to or modestly lower compared to our most recent periods.
 We expect any increase to our operations to have a corresponding increase in expenditures for our systems and personnel.
-We plan to continue a strategic expense investment in 2021 to address various infrastructure initiatives, including consolidating infrastructure and data centers.
-In consideration of the strategic expense initiative, we expect our expenditures for product development initiatives will be relatively stable to modestly higher in the near and intermediate term and increase in the longer term in absolute dollars with any acceleration in development activities and as we increase the number of personnel and consultants to enhance our service offerings.
-In the intermediate to long term, we also expect to increase the number of personnel supporting our sales, marketing and related growth initiatives.
+We expect our expenditures for product development initiatives will be relatively stable to modestly higher in the near and intermediate term and increase in the longer term in absolute dollars with any acceleration in development activities and as we increase the number of personnel and consultants to enhance our service offerings.
+In the intermediate to long term, we also expect to increase the number of personnel supporting our sales and marketing and related growth initiatives.